PathwayCommons/pubmed-dl/README.md

 **Usage**

-A program developed for the easy retrieval of Pubmed records over a given time.
+A program developed for the easy retrieval of Pubmed record data (PMID, Title, Abstract) over a given time.
 Can be run from command line using user inputted dates.

 **Public methods**